rgladwell/imap-upload/README.md

   --google-takeout-language=GOOGLE_TAKEOUT_LANGUAGE
                         [Use specific language.
-Supported languages: 'en es ca de'. default: en]
+Supported languages: 'en es ca de'. default: en] --google-takeout-flagged-labels=GOOGLE_TAKEOUT_FLAGGED_LABELS
-  --debug               Debug: Make some error messages more verbose.
+                        Mark Mails with given labels (comma separated) as flagged, by default the Important flag is used --debug               Debug: Make some error messages more verbose.
   --dry-run             Do not perform IMAP writing actions
 ```